Director Liability + AI Oversight

 How does the Companies Act 1993 create personal liability for AI governance failures?

-Sections 131 through 138 impose duties on directors to act in good faith, with care, diligence, and skill, and to avoid reckless trading.
-These duties are technology-agnostic -- they apply to every material risk your organisation faces, including AI.
-If an AI system causes financial loss, privacy breaches, or discriminatory outcomes, and the board did not exercise reasonable oversight, individual directors may be held personally liable.
-The standard is what a reasonable director in the same circumstances would have done.
-As AI governance becomes mainstream, the threshold for "reasonable" rises.
+Sections 131 through 138 of the Companies Act 1993 impose duties on directors to act in good faith, with care, diligence, and skill, and to avoid reckless trading.
+These duties are technology-agnostic.
+They apply to every material risk your organisation faces, including AI.
+If an AI system causes financial loss, privacy breaches under the Privacy Act 2020, or discriminatory outcomes that attract Human Rights Act scrutiny, and the board did not exercise reasonable oversight, individual directors may be held personally liable.
+The standard is what a reasonable director in the same circumstances would have done, and in 2026, a reasonable director is expected to have some form of AI governance framework in place.
+As more organisations establish board-level AI oversight, the threshold for "reasonable" rises.
+Boards without any governance structures for AI will find it increasingly difficult to argue they met the standard of care.
+We help directors understand exactly where their personal exposure sits and what steps satisfy the Companies Act's requirements.

 How do Te Tiriti obligations apply at board level for AI?